How to Fix a Lithium Battery That Won’t Charge: A Comprehensive Troubleshooting Guide

 Boost the Battery with a Power Supply

 If the battery voltage is too low (below 2.5V), it may be too weak to charge properly.
 In this case, you can use a power supply to provide a small boost to the battery.
 Set the current to a low level (around 50mA) and charge for 10-15 minutes before trying again with your regular charger.
 If it’s too low, your battery might need to be replaced.
+For more recovery methods, check our in-depth guide: How to Bring a Dead Lithium Battery Back to Life?

 Inspect the Battery Management System (BMS)